 #3 – Support research to advance the diagnosis, treatment, and prevention of CHDs through volunteering and fundraising.
 We are excited to walk in the Los Angeles Congenital Heart Walk this year to help raise money for The Children’s Heart Foundation, a foundation that funds research to advance the diagnosis, treatment, and prevention of congenital heart defects.

 I AM A HEART WARRIOR

-I was born with a condition known as Tetralogy of Fallot.
+I "B" was born with a condition known as Tetralogy of Fallot.
 I had my first open-heart surgery when I was just a baby and I always knew that I would eventually need a second surgery later in life.
-On November 5th, 2018 at the age of 38, I had my second open-heart surgery.
+On November 5th, 2018, I had my second open-heart surgery.
 The 7-hour surgery was a success.
 I then headed to the ICU to begin my road to recovery.
 I spent nine days in the hospital and it was during those nine days that I seriously began to reflect.
 How had my parents survived this…watching their little baby go through such a major, traumatic surgery?
 I couldn’t imagine having my little boy go through what I had just gone through.